STEP I: Write a post on the course projects blog

 2. Once you get permission, go to the class projects blog: musc108proj.blogs.wesleyan.edu

 Login (under “meta” way at the bottom on the left side) with your Wes email username (e.g. gcostanza) and email password (e.g. bosco).
-Click “Write a post.”
+Click “Write a post” (or possibly Posts: Add New or New: Post).
 Title your project as follows: Group name: “Name of Piece”

 2a.
 If you get bounced to WesLive (Wesleyan’s Community blog) it means that you neglected to carry out step 1.
 DON’T POST TO WESLIVE.